noble3212/WindowsAutomation/README.md

 and badmalwarescanner is suppost to detect if there is any suspious activity.
 But, it will mainly sus yourself out.
 As it detects if there is a CMD window open among other things
 # System mointor
 It has issues accurately descripting tasks- It assumes when an application uses more than 1 core.
 It's at 500%.
 Task manager is better
+# Bot net scanner
+This will scan for applications with few too many DNS queries- This is normal but if something other than microsoft comes up itll tell you